 EXPLORING, STARTING or CONTINUING THERAPY

 Welcome to my website and congratulations on getting here!
 Starting (or returning to) therapy and exploring a new relationship with a therapist are big steps and they may be difficult decisions.
 Taking this step says a lot about you and your commitment to effect change in your life.
-I believe that every person is on their own unique journey with variable timing, obstacles and “forks in the road.”
+I believe that every person is on their own unique journey with variable timing, obstacles and unique “forks in the road.”
 These things may summon, challenge or confound even the most capable people.
 As a licensed marriage and family therapist (LMFT) in the state of California, I am at different times a witness, an ally and collaborator with those facing choice-points or cross-roads in their lives.
-Material on this website is provided to aid you in making informed decisions about psychotherapy and your well-being.
+Material on this website is provided to assist you in making informed decisions about psychotherapy and your well-being.

 SCOPE OF PSYCHOTHERAPY

 PSYCHOTHERAPY AND MY PRACTICE

-Psychotherapy works in part by building a supportive relationship where mutual trust that allows for the open exploration 0f thoughts, feelings and experiences.
+Psychotherapy works in part by building a supportive, trusting relationship allows for the open exploration 0f thoughts, feelings and experiences.
 I provide a warm, accepting and transparent environment where this can happen.